AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 Once go2rtc is running:
 - Go to **Settings → Addons → go2rtc** and open **Web UI** or just open go2rtc from sidebar
-- Click **Add** → it will open menu with available autodiscovery options, choose ONVIF and it will scan your network for ONVIF-compatible devices
+- Click **Add** → it will open a menu with available autodiscovery options, choose ONVIF, and it will scan your network for ONVIF-compatible devices
 - Dahua cams or NVR channels should appear as options, like `name: IPs or Hostames` and `url: onvif://user:pass@1[IP or Hostname]`
-- Select a stream url and copy it into the `test` box, replace `user` and `pass` with your Cam's `homeassistant` user credentials, press test
+- Select a stream URL and copy it into the `test` box, replace `user` and `pass` with your Cam's `homeassistant` user credentials, and press test
-- After that it will show available livestream URLs, depending on what was configured for your cam (e.g., `stream01` - most likely "main", `stream02`, or `snapshot`)
+- After that, it will show available livestream URLs, depending on what was configured for your cam (e.g., `stream01` - most likely "main", `stream02`, or `snapshot`)
-- Copy URL you want to add from the right column, already with user and pass replaced, and go to Config tab
+- Copy the URL you want to add from the right column, already with user and pass replaced, and go to the Config tab
-- In Config tab add following lines:
+- In the Config tab, add the  following lines:

 ```text
 streams: